Subscribe to our newsletter to receive the monthly program

 Submissions are always open.
 Check at the top of this page which events are accepting abstracts at this time.

-You can decide to submit an abstract (selected talk, research highlight) or a recently published paper (open-access paper highlight).
+You can decide to submit an abstract of unpublished/preprint work or a recently published open-access paper.

 Following a submission, there are important timelines to keep in mind: